-OPERS may vote Against or Withhold its vote from the Chair of the Nominating Committee and other of its Members when Board or a Key Committee Members do not meet the Independence Standards as defined in these Guidelines (see Sections A and A i. a) above).
+OPERS may vote Against or Withhold its vote from the Chair of the Nominating Committee and other of its Members when Board or a Key Committee Members do not meet the Independence Standards as defined in these Guidelines.

-ii.
 The Audit Committee

-- a.
 The Audit Committee has the responsibility to take all reasonable steps to ensure the financial integrity of the company, to oversee financial risk management and the risk management oversight process, to oversee the Independent External Auditor, to oversee the Chief Audit Executive (or the equivalent of the internal audit function if this position exists within the Company), and to oversee the meeting of the Company's legal and regulatory compliance obligations.
 The Audit Committee has the sole authority to hire, compensate and terminate the Company's Independent External Auditor and Chief Audit Executive.
 The Audit Committee should retain the Independent External Auditor and Chief Audit Executive to provide only audit and audit-related services for the Company.
 Management should, if the need arises, retain a separate professional firm to provide tax or other consulting services.
-The Audit Committee should take all reasonable steps to ensure that the Chief Audit Executive remains independent from senior and operational Management and performs only audit and audit-related functions. - b.
+The Audit Committee should take all reasonable steps to ensure that the Chief Audit Executive remains independent from senior and operational Management and performs only audit and audit-related functions.

 The Audit Committee should impose limits on excessive or unreasonable tenure of an Independent External Auditor and the Company hiring of staff from the Independent External Audit firm.
 At least one member of the Audit Committee should qualify as a financial expert.
 Each Audit Committee member should be financially literate.
 The Audit Committee should disclose the Charter for the Audit Committee, the Chairship and Membership of the Audit Committee, and areas of expertise possessed by each Member of the Audit Committee, on the Company's website.
 The Audit Committee should regularly meet with each of the Independent External Auditor and the Chief Audit Executive without Management present.
-The Audit Committee, together with other Members of the Board as appropriate, should assess regularly the independence and effectiveness of the Audit Committee, the Independent External Auditor, and the Chief Audit Executive annually, and report the results of the foregoing assessments to Shareowners.
+The Audit Committee, together with other Members of the Board as appropriate, should assess regularly the independence and effectiveness of the Audit Committee, the Independent External Auditor and the Chief Audit Executive annually, and report the results of the foregoing assessments to Shareholders.

-iii.
-Auditor and Audit-Related Issues
+Auditor and Audit-related Issues

-- a.
 OPERS recognizes the need for financial statements to provide an accurate reflection of a Company's true financial performance and condition.
 OPERS will hold the Audit Committee Chair and its other Members to account for overseeing the foregoing external and internal audit functions and may withhold votes from the Audit Committee's members where the Audit Committee and Board have failed to facilitate quality, independent auditing.
 OPERS will review cases involving significant financial restatements or material weakness disclosures.
-As a Shareowner, OPERS will expect a timely disclosure and remediation of accounting irregularities. - b.
-OPERS has the expectation that a Board will recommend to Shareowners the election of an effective Independent External Auditor.
-If an Independent External Auditor fails to identify and address issues that lead to a significant financial restatement, or the Independent External Auditor has been found to violate standards of practice, OPERS will vote Against the election of the Independent External Auditor. - c.
-If a proposal by a Shareowner has been filed at a Company that seeks to strengthen the objective independence or the rotation of an incumbent or prospective Independent External Auditor, OPERS may support such a proposal.
-The length of time that an Independent External Auditor has been retained by the Audit Committee will be one factor that OPERS considers when voting.
+As a Shareholder, OPERS will expect a timely disclosure and remediation of accounting irregularities.

+OPERS has the expectation that a Board will recommend to Shareholder the election of an effective Independent External Auditor.
+If an Independent External Auditor fails to identify and address issues that lead to a significant financial restatement, or the Independent External Auditor has been found to violate standards of practice, OPERS will vote Against the election of the Independent External Auditor.
+If a proposal by a Shareholder has been filed at a Company that seeks to strengthen the objective independence or the rotation of an incumbent or prospective Independent External Auditor, OPERS may support such a proposal.
-iv.

 The Compensation Committee